PolCap/ResilienceLPI/README.md

 To run the statistical analyses we used different R scripts:

 - __`Analyses.R`__: code to analyse the factors influencing resistance and recovery loss.
-These analyses require a lot of computing power, so be minfult of that.
+These analyses require a lot of computing power.
 - __`Figures.R`__: code to create the figures and tables of the study.
 - __`SupAnalyses.R`__: code to do the supplementary analyses.
 - __`SupFigures.R`__: code to create the supplementary figures.